NCUA Publishes Research Note on Mortgage Lending Disparities to Credit Union Members of Color

 “The differences we see in lending to minority credit union members are concerning and need to be addressed,” Harper said.
 “Credit unions can — and must — do better, as an industry, to live up to the system’s statutory mission of meeting the credit and savings needs of members, especially those of modest means, and especially when armed with information on the industry’s current performance shortcomings.
 In this instance, knowledge is definitely power.”

-The Research Note follows a working paper (opens new window) published earlier this year by the Federal Deposit Insurance Corporation (FDIC) Center for Financial Research on how mortgage lending outcomes for minority and White borrowers may differ.
+The Research Note follows a working paper (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) published earlier this year by the Federal Deposit Insurance Corporation (FDIC) Center for Financial Research on how mortgage lending outcomes for minority and White borrowers may differ.
 The NCUA’s Office of the Chief Economist worked closely with the FDIC and the paper’s author to apply the FDIC statistical analysis to credit union loans, using 2020 and 2021 Home Mortgage Disclosure Act (HMDA) data.

 In addition to finding that minority borrowers were more likely to be denied their credit union loan applications, the NCUA’s research showed:

 - When minority borrowers did obtain credit union loans, pricing for many was more expensive.

 - Among credit union members able to obtain purchase-money mortgages from HMDA-filing credit unions and credit union service organizations in 2020, Hispanic and Black borrowers were estimated to have paid interest rates that were about 10 basis points higher than White borrowers.

 - The analysis of the 2021 HMDA data produced similar findings, with an average excess interest rate for Hispanic and Black credit union members ranging between about 8 and 13 basis points, respectively.